 In preparation for re-opening your food business, Food Standards Scotland (FSS) have developed online tools and guidance which has been adapted to reflect Scottish Government’s COVID-19 Framework for Decision Making (Scotlands Route Map through and Out of the Crisis).
 Phase one still permits the trading of ‘food to go’ businesses including those providing a takeaway, delivery or drive through service, as long as social distancing practices are adhered too.

-To accompany the guidance, FES has developed a risk assessment tool (pdf 414KB) to assist food businesses who plan to re-open as lockdown restrictions are relaxed.
+To accompany the guidance, FSS has developed a risk assessment tool (pdf 466KB) to assist food businesses who plan to re-open as lockdown restrictions are relaxed.
 The tool will also assist those which are already operating to review the steps they have taken to prevent the spread of COVID-19 whilst ensuring food safety.

-A checklist (pdf 375KB) to ensure that a food business has implemented necessary controls to help prevent the transmission of Covid infection has also been devised by Food Standards Scotland.
+A checklist (pdf 384KB) to ensure that a food business has implemented necessary controls to help prevent the transmission of COVID-19 infection has also been devised by Food Standards Scotland.
 It is recommended that businesses refer to this prior to opening.